The-Marcy-Lab-School/6-0-0-nodes-and-linked-lists/README.md

 ## Data Structures and Abstract Data Types

-In Computer Science, a data structure is a way of organizing and storing data in a computer so that it can be accessed, modified and processed efficiently.
+In Computer Science, a data structure is a way of organizing and storing data in a computer so that it can be accessed, modified, and processed efficiently.

 You can think of as: